dgerabagi/data-curation-environment/prompt.md

 </file>

 <file path="src/backend/services/file-tree.service.ts">
-// Updated on: C179 (Add .git to exclusion patterns) import * as vscode from "vscode";
+// Updated on: C179 (Add .vscode to exclusion patterns) import * as vscode from "vscode";
 import * as path from "path";
 import * as fs from "fs/promises";